nesto-software/moment-holiday/ADD_LOCALE_HOWTO.md

 The following procedure describes how to add a new locale package which was submitted via a PR.
 If you are interested in how to create a new locale package, please visit [CONTRIBUTING.md](CONTRIBUTING.md).

+- Create a new branch out of master.
 - Add the remote branch via: `git remote add <username> <url>`
 - Merge the respective branch: `git pull <username> <user-remote-branch>`
 - Check if exports are defined as expected in the locale package index.ts file